-Five-Year Review: State Party Iraq ratified the convention on 14 May 2013.
-Iraq has participated in all of the convention’s meetings.
+Summary: State Party Iraq ratified the convention on 14 May 2013.
+Iraq has participated in all of the convention’s annual meetings and voted in favor of a UN resolution on the convention in December 2015.
 In its initial transparency report for the convention provided in June 2014, Iraq confirmed that it no longer uses, produces, transfers, or stockpiles cluster munitions.
 It is not retaining any cluster munitions for research or training.

 The Republic of Iraq signed the Convention on Cluster Munitions on 12 November 2009, ratified on 14 May 2013, and the convention entered into force for the country on 1 November 2013.

-Iraq submitted its initial Article 7 transparency report for the convention in June 2014 and provided an annual updated report on 29 April 2015.
+Iraq submitted its initial Article 7 transparency report for the convention in June 2014 and provided annual updated reports on 29 April 2015 and 10 June 2016.

 Iraq participated in some meetings of the Oslo Process that created the Convention on Cluster Munitions, but attended both the formal negotiations in Dublin in May 2008 and the Oslo Signing Conference in December 2008 as an observer.
 At the Oslo Signing Conference, Iraq pledged to sign the convention as soon as possible after completing national and constitutional processes.
 It subsequently signed the convention at the UN in New York in November 2009.